danieleteti/delphimvcframework/README.md

 ## What users say about DMVCFramework

+> "I'm still amazed by the DelphiMVCFramework code and documentation.
+Thank you very much and I am amazed by your quick feedback." -- [Benjamin Yang](https://www.linkedin.com/in/benjamin-yang-4b0609159/) (Director of [SQLGate](https://www.sqlgate.com/))

 > "DMVCFramework and the Entity utility are fantastic!" -- Roberto

 >"DMVCFramework is a great framework.
 It's very intuitive, fast, easy to use, actually there is nothing more to ask for." -- Samir